 - Constructive Possession

 To prove constructive possession is much more difficult.
 If the marijuana in question was found in a place where one or more persons had access, the State has to prove you actually possessed the marijuana.

 The law of constructive possession requires that the State prove certain specific elements before a person can be convicted:

 - Dominion and control over the marijuana

-Contact the criminal defense attorneys at Brooks, LeBoeuf, Bennett, Foster & Gwartney, P.A. to discuss the legal defenses available to you in your specific case.
+Contact the criminal defense attorneys at Let Brooks, LeBoeuf, Foster, Gwartney, Leace & Hobbs, P.A. fight for you.
+Schedule a free consultation to discuss your case.
+Call (850) 222-2000 now. to discuss the legal defenses available to you in your specific case.
 Our team of criminal defense lawyers can assist you and help you obtain the best possible outcome in your case.

 We’re ready to help you take swift action against the allegations against you.
 Call our offices at (850) 222-2032 today.

 “I will always remember this and his professionalism”

 “I do know that I won’t have to struggle financially and for that I will always be grateful”

 “Knowing that the legal aspect of this nightmare is in the hands of someone”